sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/6700 - natural-language-methods/1000 - draft-nlp-table.md

 3. Sensible scores each table by how well it matches the descriptions you provide of the data you want to extract.
 To create the score, Sensible compares your concatenated descriptions against the concatenated first two rows of the table using the OpenAPI Embeddings API.

-4. Sensible uses GPT-3 to restructure the table based on your column descriptions and returns the result in Sensible's standard table output format.
+4. Sensible uses GPT-3 to restructure the table based on your column descriptions.
+Sensible returns the result in Sensible's standard table output format.